undecaf/storage-composer/README.md

 #### Is two-factor authentication possible if `/boot` is encrypted?
 Yes, the solution is similar to
-[How to avoid retyping my passphrase if `/boot` is encrypted?](#how-to-avoid-retyping-my-passphrase-if-boot-is-encrypted) Just create your `/boot` file system on a removable drive.
+[How to avoid retyping my passphrase if `/boot` is encrypted?](#how-to-avoid-retyping-my-passphrase-if-boot-is-encrypted) Just create your `/boot` file system on a LUKS-encrypted partition of a removable drive.

 #### To which drives is the MBR written?
 If the storage is made bootable then an MBR is written to all target drives making up the file system mounted at `/boot` if such a file system exists.
 Otherwise, the MBR goes to all target drives of the root file system.

+#### Which packages can be affected by cloning?
+File systems, caches etc. that are unsupported by StorageComposer can never be part of the target storage configuration.
+Therefore, the following packages are purged from the target in order to get rid of their effects on initramfs, `systemd` services, `udev` rules etc.:
+`f2fs-tools`, `nilfs-tools`, `jfsutils`, `reiserfsprogs`, `ocfs2-*`,
+`zfs-*`, `cachefilesd`, `flashcache-*`, `lvm2`.

+Packages from the source that are also required by the target are reconfigured from scratch, i.e. they are purged and reinstalled only if needed:
+`mdadm`, `bcache-tools`, `cryptsetup`, `btrfs-tools`, `xfsprogs`.

 #### Why does StorageComposer sometimes appears to hang when run again shortly after creating a target with MD/RAID?
 Immediately after being created, the RAID starts an initial resync.
 During that